ethereum/ethereum-org-website/src/content/developers/docs/transactions/index.md

 - `signature` – the identifier of the sender.
 This is generated when the sender's public key signs the transaction and confirms the sender has authorised this transaction
 - `value` – amount of ETH to transfer from sender to recipient (in WEI, a denomination of ETH)
 - `data` – optional field to include arbitrary data
-- `STARTGAS` – the maximum amount of gas units that can be consumed by the transaction.
+- `gasLimit` – the maximum amount of gas units that can be consumed by the transaction.
 Units of gas represent computational steps
-- `GASPRICE` – the fee the sender pays per unit of gas
+- `gasPrice` – the fee the sender pays per unit of gas

-The STARTGAS and GASPRICE determine the maximum transaction fee paid to the miner.
-More on Gas
+Gas is a reference to the computation required to process the transaction by a miner.
+Users have to pay a fee for this computation.
+The `gasLimit` and `gasPrice` determine the maximum transaction fee paid to the miner.
+[More on Gas](/en/developers/docs/gas/)

 The transaction object will look a little like this: